Will Energy Prices Go Down in 2026 in the UK?

 Whilst wholesale gas prices eased from 2023-25, down from their 2022 peak1, business energy costs remained structurally high during the period.
 Electricity prices were still around 75% above 2021 levels, indicating that easing in wholesale markets had not materially reduced the cost burden for UK businesses.
 As of April 2026, the Gulf Crisis2 reintroduced widespread uncertainty, further strengthening the case for sustained price pressure.

-In response to the question of whether energy prices will decline in 2026, it is highly likely that the UK will continue to see sustained cost increases for as long as trade flow through the Strait of Hormuz remains blocked.
+In response to the question of whether energy prices will decline in 2026, the UK will continue to see sustained cost increases as long as trade through the Strait of Hormuz remains blocked.

-Coupled with the rise of non-commodity energy costs, it is clear that business energy costs are unlikely to fall for the foreseeable.
+Coupled with the rise of non-commodity energy costs, business energy costs are unlikely to fall for the foreseeable future.

 In this climate, the case for taking control of energy costs through on-site solar and battery technology has never been stronger.